 Tell Your Boss or Human Resources Rep

 Explain that the loud music is affecting your productivity.
-If you frame the issue in terms of company goals, management is much more likely to be sympathetic.
+If you frame the issue in terms of company output or goals, management is much more likely to be sympathetic.

 Leave it to management to talk to your coworker.
 Know, however, that the other person may figure out it was you who complained.
 It’s possible your boss may be able to move your coworker or relocate you to another area that’s quieter.

-If your boss isn’t willing to intervene, or if the noise continues (or worsens), you may have to file an EAP complaint, usually only a last resort.
+If your boss isn’t willing to intervene, or if the noise continues (or worsens), you may have to file an EAP complaint.
+But that's usually a last resort.